Comparing Mass Mapping Reconstruction Methods with Minkowski Functionals: Formalism

 \subsection{Minkowski functionals}

 Minkowski functionals are field integrals that characterise the topological properties of continuous fields \citep{minkowski,non-Gaus}.
 In this work we measure these mathematical descriptors from a convergence field.
 MFs measure the properties of \emph{excursion sets} of this field, which are given by the region of the field above a given threshold \citep{deep_minkowski}.
-The first three functionals quantify area, perimeter, and mean curvature of an excursion set and are defined as
+The first three functionals quantify area, perimeter, and mean curvature of an excursion set and can be written\footnote{We write curvature integral summary statistics of MFs in Eqs.~\eqref{eq:v0},~\eqref{eq:v1}, and~\eqref{eq:v2}, which are valid for a field with no boundary.
+See \citet{first_mf} for the most general definitions.} as

 where $\mathbf{x}=(x,y)$ is the location in the field, $t$ is a chosen threshold, $A$ is the total area of the map, $x$ and $y$ are flat sky coordinates, $\kappa(\textbf{x})$ is the field value in two dimensions, and $\kappa_x$, $\kappa_y$, $\kappa_{xy}$, $\kappa_{yy}$, and $\kappa_{xx}$ are derivatives of the field \citep{minkowski,Petri}.
 The derivatives are also evaluated at position $\mathbf{x}$; this is dropped in Eq.~\eqref{eq:v1} and~\eqref{eq:v2} for brevity.